Everyone has seen prescription discount cards. Are they the real deal or a scam?

 The GoodRx site appears to generate different discounts based upon different PBMs.
 This gives you more choices in one place.
 It is unlikely that you will actually be able to get the lowest prices they show.

 As with all marketing companies, GoodRx will make money referring customers to PBMs and PBMs will in-turn make money bringing customers into the pharmacies.
 The pharmacies have to give up profits to make this business model run.

 If you wish to purchase online GoodRx will direct you to a company called HealthWarehouse.
 HealthWarehouse has quite a few good reviews and only a few bad ones.

 • If you are on a maintenance type drug, something that you know will not be changed soon, then ordering mail order prescriptions can save a significant amount of money.

 ♦ GoodRx is a mixed story.
 There are a lot of people who love the discounts they are getting but there are also a lot of people complaining that merchants are refusing to accept their discount cards.
 Complaints about unresponsive customer service are quite common.
 We decided to give GoodRx a test.

 We ran pricing for Crestor generic (Rosuvastatin) at GoodRx.

 • They suggested prices for a number of places using their discount coupon.

-We headed to our local Kroger to see if they too would accept the coupon and if they would come close to price the card said.
+We headed to our local Walmart to see if they would accept the coupon and if they would come close to price the coupon said.